scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 the data itself, just as the text ``3.5`` is a proxy for the underlying floating-point value.
-This default visualization may then be customized declaratively to achieve the desired aesthetics, without complicating the objects themselves with such customizations.
-This separation of content and presentation is already a well established design principle outside of science, and is analogous to the relationship between HTML content and CSS in web pages.
+This default visualization may then be customized declaratively to achieve the desired aesthetics, without complicating the objects themselves.

 In the next section we will discuss the data structures that hold the important content.
-Starting with the simple primitive elements, we examine how they can be composed into complex figures and embedded high-dimensional spaces for exploration.
+Starting with the simple primitive elements, we examine how they can be composed into complex figures and embedded in high-dimensional spaces for exploration.
 Along the way we will discover how our implementation realizes the design principles outlined and manages to keep the state of the data separate from its visual representation.

 Data Structures
 ---------------